Rules and Conditions

 Every team has two pairs, which means two 4BBB results for the team (two scores).

 8. Second phase – individual stroke play

 The first day of the second phase

-The starting order on the first individual stroke play of second phase will be allotted by countries.
-The Tournament Committee has done this in advance.
+The starting order on the first individual stroke play of second phase will be played by result in twos and threes from different countries.

 The three best scores will be counted as the result of the team (three scores).